 Donkeys often live for twenty-five years or more.
 Some have been recorded as living to the ripe old age of sixty, although a forty-year-old donkey is considered to be elderly.

+Some are used to protect herds of cattle or goats.
 Once a donkey has bonded with a herd it will protect them against canine predators (foxes, dogs, coyote) as it would one of its own.
 It beds down with the animals at night and on hearing any strange noises will voice a warning to the herd and chase, often trampling, the predator.

+Donkeys are also often kept as stable companions for horses.
 The donkey seems to have a calming effect on horses.
 It can be introduced to a mare and foal and on separation from its mother the foal looks to the donkey for support.
 In a similar way a donkey can be an excellent field or stable companion to a nervous horse.

 There are very few working donkeys in Britain today, however, in many developing countries a donkey is a person’s most prized possession being used to pull loads and carts and to work mills and wells.